 The Egyptian Kennel Federation has adopted the breed since it was established and worked so hard on collecting all information about the breed also gathering all the breeders from allover the republic in order to collaborate in this national project.

 The national club of the breed has done a great job by approaching the breeders in different governorates in order to collect information about dogs and give them the assigned identifications.
 Armant dog is a real family dog which carries lots of meaning such as loyal and protective.
-In the real life Armant dog is one of the best shepherds ever you could see in the fields.
+In the real life Armant dog is one of the best herding dogs ever you could see in the fields.

 The Thebes Land Dog (Baladi) is one of the most incient breeds on earth, it has beed shown on the pharaonic walls and temples with ancient Egyptians helping them in different fields.
 Since, ancient Egyption after the era of lack of rains they have moved to the delta where they had the Nile that moved them forward with agriculture and we could easily see them as drawn on the pharaonic walls using as dogs as other animals too.
 Thus, we could say they have used them mainly for two main purposes herding & hunting.
 Baladi dogs are more than we might call smart & intellegient, very beautiful companions and could be easily used in both utility and rescue dogs.